oluwatobi1/JSON-Schema-Generator/README.md

 2. No additional installation required.

 3. Place your JSON files in the ./data/ directory.
+4. Navigate to the ./solution directory

+> `cd solution`

-4. To generate the JSON schemas, run the script by executing the following command in your terminal:
+5. To generate the JSON schemas, run the script by executing the following command in your terminal:

-`python3 main.py`
+> `python3 main.py`

 The generated schema files will be saved in the ./schema/ directory.

 6. To run unit test  run the script by executing the following command in your terminal:

-`python3 -m unittest`
+> `python3 -m unittest`

 ### Additional Information
 * All attributes in the JSON schema are padded with "tag" and "description" keys.